General Liability Insurance

 Legal Defense Costs

 Even if your company is not legally responsible for some claim someone makes against you, it can be quite expensive to defend yourself against such claims.
-Fortunately, your liability policy will typically pay for:
+Fortunately, your liability policy can help with:

 - Any defense costs incurred directly by the insurance company, including attorney's fees, witness fees, and police reports